-7.8 The Commissioners have access, through the Force Treasury Team, to the creditworthiness service provided by Arlingclose.
-This service uses credit ratings from all three rating agencies, Fitch, Moodys and Standard and Poors.
+- 7.9 The Commissioners have access, through the Force Treasury Team, to the creditworthiness service provided by Arlingclose.
+This service uses credit ratings from all three rating agencies, Fitch, Moodys and Standard and Poors. - 7.10 Treasury officers do not rely solely on the current credit ratings of counterparties but also use the following as overlays: - credit watches and credit outlooks from credit rating agencies; - credit default swap spreads giving warning of changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries.